HES-Capstone-dBio/dbio-protocol/README.md

 - `ciphertext: String` - the ciphertext generated after encrypting the resource.

 Upon submitting a request with well-formatted JSON, the requester should be presented with one of the following responses:
-- `200 Ok` - The user object was created.
+- `200 Ok` - The resource object was created.
 - `409 Conflict` - A resource with the same `creator_eth_address` and `resource_id` pair already exists.

 #### `GET /dbio/resources/{subject-eth-address}`